dkleitsas/SilksongRL/README.md

 **Components:**
 - **unity-mod/** - BepInEx mod that hooks into Silksong, captures game state, and executes agent actions
-- **python-api/** - FastAPI server that runs training for models and provides action predictions
+- **python-client/** - FastAPI server or Socket server that runs training for models and provides action predictions

 ## Architecture

-The Unity mod communicates with the Python API via HTTP:
+The Unity mod communicates with the Python API or Socket server:
-1. Game state (observations) is sent from Unity to the Python API
+1. Game state (observations) is sent from Unity to the Python Client
 2. The trained model predicts actions based on the current state
 3. Actions are executed in-game and rewards are calculated
 4. Training data is collected for model improvement